-It quickly becomes apparent that the behaviors of topperforming companies are feeding a virtuous circle trusted sources of data help technologies deliver critical insights which can be shared between teams with strong lines of communication which, in turn, gives leaders the confidence to take quick, decisive action and capitalize on changing conditions.
+It quickly becomes apparent that the behaviours of top-performing companies are feeding a virtuous circle: Trusted sources of data help technologies deliver critical insights which can be shared between teams with strong lines of communication which - in turn - gives leaders the confidence to take quick, decisive action and capitalise on changing conditions.

-Strengths supported by weaknesses.
+Strengths supported by weaknesses

-It would be easy for top performers to tip over from confidence into arrogance, which could set them on a slippery slope.
-Curiously, our research indicates that executives working at top-performing organizations are far from resting on their laurels.
+It would be easy for top performers to tip over from confidence into arrogance which could set them on a slippery slope.
+Curiously, our research indicates that executives working at top performing organisations are far from resting on their laurels.

-All too aware of opportunities to engage newly enthusiastic digital customers and the need to keep up with ever-increasing customer expectations, such executives are more likely to be aware of their organization's shortcomings-for example, being more likely than the mainstream to regard legacy systems as holding the customer experience organization back (46 percent versus 36 percent).
+All too aware of opportunities to engage newlyenthusiastic digital customers and the need to keep up with ever-increasing customer expectations, such executives are more likely to be aware of their organisation's shortcomings.
+For example, being more likely than the mainstream to regard legacy systems as holding the customer experience organisation back (46% vs. 36%).

-This awareness makes leading organizations more likely to scrutinize their performance, engage the whole company in working toward a solution, and stay vigilant, cognizant that a solution in today's fastmoving world is never going to be "one and done."
+This awareness makes leading organisations more likely to scrutinise their performance, engage the whole company in working towards a solution, and to stay vigilant, cognisant that a solution in today's fastmoving world is never going to be 'once and done'.